Inflect logo

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers Indiana offers a significant financial benefit through a sales and use tax exemption on qualifying data center equipment and power consumption.
-This incentive directly reduces both the initial capital investment and ongoing operational expenses for data center operators and their tenants.
+Tax Advantage For Data Centers Indiana offers a significant financial benefit through its data center-specific tax incentives.
+The sales and use tax exemption on qualifying equipment, software, and energy directly reduces both the initial capital investment and ongoing operational costs.

 Natural Disaster Risk